The Value of Water

 The company's investments in water and sewer system improvements are the primary driver behind this rate request.
 From January 1, 2012 to January 31, 2016, Missouri American Water has invested approximately $436 million in water and sewer infrastructure statewide.
 These improvements to local water and sewer plants, pumps and pipes are in service -- helping to enhance service quality, reliability, environmental performance, public health and fire protection for customers.

-Rate Case Fact Sheets
+Current Rate Fact Sheets

 These are the current rates for Missouri American Water districts.